-Everything from the far-reaching, sprawling garden – which is like a real-life Secret Garden – to the shaded verandah, with its vineyard pergola, whisper of something special… and that’s before you’ve even sat down.
+Heritage and modernity blend beautifully here, with an understated elegance and a wonderfully relaxed atmosphere.
+Everything from the far-reaching, sprawling garden – like a real-life Secret Garden – to the shaded veranda, with its vineyard pergola, hint at something special.

-Faber’s seasonal, wholesome offerings are both delicious and visually stunning.
-Where possible, Chef Dale sources from the farm and garden – including edible flowers that are tastefully strewn across the food, herbs, vegetables and free-range eggs – a practice they are fiercely proud of.
+Faber’s seasonal, ever-changing menu comprises wholesome offerings, and where possible, chef Dale sources from the on-site farm and garden – including edible flowers, herbs, vegetables and free-range eggs – it’s a practice they are fiercely proud of.

 “We are mindful of using everything, rather than considering it as waste.
 You could say we apply the cooking principle of ‘nose-to-tail’ to our vegetables, too – I call it ‘root-to-leaf’,” says chef Dale.

 The seasonally available organic ingredients heavily influence the menu.
 So if leeks and broad beans are ready to be harvested, the menu will reflect nature’s bounty with the likes of buttered broad beans, leek arancini, tomato veloute, parmesan and Kalamata olives, or grilled leek risotto with salted lemon, toasted almonds and kale.

 Along with Avondale duck and Black Angus sirloin, sustainably sourced seafood is also a focus on the menu – think fire-roasted Struisbaai mullet or red roman, and heavenly Saldanha Bay trout.
 And when the granadilla vines are laden with ripe fruit, desserts like baked polenta with white chocolate mousse are paired with refreshing passionfruit sorbet.

 The restaurant is situated next to Avondale’s tasting room, in a historic 300-year old Cape Dutch-style building that oozes countryside charm.